Distributed electricity Generation with LNG

 Why is that important?

-Well, in countries with constant fuel shortages there is permanent competition for it.
-This means that the running for fuel never stops and this can be really trying.
-Hard to understand for someone in Europe who never had to queue for getting a fill ut Africans will grasp the importance of not having to worry about availability anymore in a second.
+Well, in countries with constant fuel shortages, there is permanent competition for it.
+This means that the running for fuel never stops and this can be trying.
+Hard to understand for someone in Europe who never had to queue to get a fill but Africans will grasp the importance of not having to worry about availability anymore in a second.

 The first LNG projects for local use will have to tie up their customer base in advance so there is going to be a finite amount of LNG available for a finite amount of users so shortages or overhangs will be rare if possible at all.